DFE-Digital/apply-for-teacher-training/docs/deployment.md

 1. Under the Variables section set `deploy_staging` to `false` and `deploy_production` and `deploy_sandbox` to `true`.
 1. Click the Run button to start the deployment

-## 6. Test on production
+## 6. Check if production and sandbox are deployed successfully

-Wait until the deploy finishes and run through the [post-deployment checklist](deployment_checklist.md) before declaring the deploy finished.
+Check the `#twd_apply_tech` channel in Slack for runtime errors from Sentry or the smoke tests.

 ## 7. Move deploy cards to done